 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-Treatment for patients who relapse is dependent on many factors, including the specific type of pituitary tumor, previous treatment, visual and hormonal complications, and individual patient considerations.
+Treatment for patients with relapsed disease depends on many factors, including the specific type of pituitary tumor, previous treatment, visual and hormonal complications, and individual patient considerations.

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.